Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 INTERSCHOLASTIC ACTIVITIES: ATHLETICS/ACTIVITIES CODE

-The Athletics/Activities Code is in effect from the time a student is enrolled in any one of the district’s high schools until the student graduates from any one of the district’s high schools.
+The Athletics/Activities Code is in effect from the time a student enrolls in any one of the district’s high schools until the student graduates from any one of the district’s high schools.
 Sanctions issued under this procedure will be implemented by the school principal or assistant principal in consultation with other staff as appropriate.
-If a student commits an infraction of this Code, but is not currently involved in a sport/activity, the sanction will be applied in the next consecutive sports season in which the student participates.
+If a student commits an infraction of this Code but is not currently involved in a sport/activity, the sanction will be applied in the next consecutive sports season in which the student participates.
 The complete Athletic/Activity Code Policy (Policy 2151 and Procedure 2151P) is included in the Policies and Procedures section of this handbook.
 Please reference this section for the full policy.

 POLICIES, PROCEDURES AND SCHOOL GUIDELINES